 What rules and procedures govern breach of contract (for both (re)insurer and insured)?

 This depends on the contract provision that has been violated and can be answered only on a case-by-case basis.
-For example, if the policyholder has infringed its main contractual obligation (ie, to duly pay the premium in full), the Insurance Contract Act explicitly provides that the insurer may, under certain circumstances, withdraw from the contract or terminate the contract (in case of failure to pay a subsequent premium).
+For example, if the policyholder has infringed its main contractual obligation (ie to duly pay the premium in full), the Insurance Contract Act provides that the insurer may, under certain circumstances, withdraw from the contract or terminate the contract (in case of failure to pay a subsequent premium).
 Further, default on payment may result in the insurer being released from its obligation to provide cover for an insured event even though the contract does not end.

-Further, under said Act, the violation of obligations by the policyholder or the insured may, under certain circumstances, release the insurer from its obligations under the insurance contract if the parties have previously agreed on this legal consequence.
+Further, the violation of obligations by the policyholder and/or the insured, if different, may, under certain circumstances, release the insurer from its obligation to provide cover but only if the parties have contractually agreed on that.
 Conversely, if the insurer denies coverage, the policyholder or the insured may challenge this decision by bringing the insurance claim to court.